 The scholarship is valued at $13,000, with a cash component of $8000.
-The scholarship recipient will also receive support through Fine Music Sydney, with access to recording and broadcasting services and marketing support ($5000 value).
+The scholarship recipient will also receive marketing support through Fine Music Sydney ($5000 value).

 The project must not commence prior to 1 January 2022 and must be completed by 31 December 2022.

 - Between the ages of 21 and 30 on 1 July in the year of application

 - An Australian citizen, with a principal residence in Sydney and its environs

 Applicants must complete and submit all materials using the online entry form.
 Late or incomplete applications will not be considered.